 Tenure-track Position in Devices for Precision Medicine

-The Department of Biomedical Engineering in The Henry Samueli School of Engineering at the University of California, Irvine invites applications for a tenure-track faculty position at the assistant professor level with a target start date of July 1, 2018.
+The Department of Biomedical Engineering in the Samueli School of Engineering at UC Irvine invites applications for a tenure-track faculty position at the assistant professor level with a target start date of July 1, 2018.
 We seek a Ph.D.-level scientist or engineer who will establish a strong and dynamic research program in personalized and precision medicine, broadly defined.
 Areas of interest span from diagnostic devices and wearables to targeted therapeutics, genomics and genome engineering.
 The candidate should also be committed to teaching biomedical engineering at the undergraduate and graduate levels.
 Candidates must have a Ph.D. in biomedical engineering or a related field; postdoctoral experience is desirable.

 For more information about the department, visit http://engineering.uci.edu/dept/bme